latex3/babel/README.md

 ### Latest changes

 ```
+3.43   2020-04-??
+       - Only a few essential commands are loaded with the format.
+       -
 3.42   2020-03-22
        - \getlocaleproperty, to get the value of a field from the loaded
          ini files.